 from the crowd at Tolka Park when he took the field in a pre-season

 friendly.
-Lack of cover and inexperience mean that - despite his age
+Lack of cover and inexperience mean that - despite his

-him to always give us 100%.
+can rely on him to always give us 100%.

-Mogale Mafalo says: Lucas is a real gentleman - his understanding
+Mogale Mafalo says: Lucas is a real gentleman - his

-to have him on their team.
+very fortunate to have him on their team.

-Pete Mathenjwa says: I'd really be proud and honored if I could own
+Pete Mathenjwa says: I'd really be proud and honored if I could

-that would be a "lekker" present for this Christmas
+African also, that would be a "lekker" present for this Christmas

 Rufus "RHOO" Dlamini says: I am a registered supporter of Kaizer